Dezzmeister/tsengcoin/tsengcoin-core/docs/TsengScript.md

 The arrow indicates the direction in which the stack grows.

-`OP_ADD` pops the two operands off the stack and pushes the result on, so that the stack looks like this:
+`ADD` pops the two operands off the stack and pushes the result on, so that the stack looks like this:

 ```
 | 7 | ->